Katherine A. Flores, MD

 Education and Training

-- University of California, Santa Cruz, BS in Human Biology and minor in Latin American and Latino Studies
+- University of California, Santa Cruz, BS, Human Biology and minor in Latin American and Latino Studies

 - University of California, Berkeley, MPH with a concentration in Community Health